CS-433/DigitalNomadie2_clean/readme.md

    - The `classifier_optimization.py` script trains and evaluates classifying models (e.g., logistic regression, multi-layer perceptron) on the generated embeddings to classify tweets as positive or negative.
 It also includes hyperparameter tuning for performance optimization.

 3. **Fine-Tuning and Advanced Evaluation**:
-   - The `fine_tuning.py` script performs the fine-tuning of an array of LLMs, including `bertweet-base`, a pre-trained language model specialized for Twitter sentiment analysis.
-Fine-tuning enhances its performance for classifying sentiment in Twitter-specific text.
+   - The `fine_tuning.py` script performs the fine-tuning of an array of LLMs, including `bertweet-base`, a pre-trained language model specialized for Twitter.
+Fine-tuning enhances its performance for our specific classification problem.

 4. **Generate Submission File**:
    - The final script `run.py` generates predictions on the test dataset using the fine-tuned model and creates a `.csv` submission file compatible with evaluation platforms.